-In all cases if the tool identified any level of concern the DSL should contact their local MACSE and email the completed CSE Screening Tool along with a MASH enquiry form.
-If a child is in immediate danger the police should be called on 999.
+In all cases if the assessment identified any level of concern the DSL should contact their local MACE13 (Missing & Child Exploitation) and email the completed Safer Me assessment along with a MASH enquiry form.
+If a pupil is in immediate danger the police should be called on 999.

-Bratton Fleming CP School is aware that a child often is not able to recognise the coercive nature of the abuse and does not see themselves as a victim.
-As a consequence, the child may resent what they perceive as interference by staff.
+Bratton Fleming School is aware that a pupil often is not able to recognise the coercive nature of the abuse and does not see themselves as a victim.
+As a consequence the pupil may resent what they perceive as interference by staff.
 However, staff must act on their concerns as they would for any other type of abuse.

-Bratton Fleming CP School includes the risks of sexual exploitation in the PHSE and SRE curriculum.
+Bratton Fleming School includes the risks of sexual and criminal exploitation in the PHSE and SRE curriculum.
 Pupils will be informed of the grooming process and how to protect themselves from people who may potentially be intent on causing harm.
-They will be supported in terms of recognising and assessing risk in relation to CSE, including online, and knowing how and where to get help.
+They will be supported in terms of recognising and assessing risk in relation to CSE/CCE, including online, and knowing how and where to get help.

-15. Female Genital Mutilation (FGM)
+21. Female Genital Mutilation (FGM)

 Female Genital Mutilation (FGM) is illegal in England and Wales under the FGM Act (2003).
 It is a form of child abuse and violence against women.
-A mandatory reporting duty requires teachers to report 'known' cases of FGM in under 18s, which are identified in the course of their professional work, to the police11.
+A mandatory reporting duty requires teachers to report 'known' cases of FGM in under 18s, which are identified in the course of their professional work, to the police14.

-The duty applies to any person in Bratton Fleming CP School who is employed or engaged to carry out 'teaching work' in the school, whether or not they have qualified teacher status.
+The duty applies to all persons in Bratton Fleming School who is employed or engaged to carry out 'teaching work' in the school, whether or not they have qualified teacher status.
 The duty applies to the individual who becomes aware of the case to make a report.
-It should not be transferred to the Designated Safeguarding Lead; however the DSL should be informed.
+It should not be transferred to the Designated Safeguarding Lead, however the DSL should be informed.